Male Pelvic Health for Rehabilitation Practitioners

 Course Faculty

 Beth Bartelsen, PT, WCS has been specializing as a pelvic floor physical therapist since 2002, providing pelvic health rehabilitation for both men and women.
 She graduated from Marquette University in 1995 with a degree in Physical Therapy.
-Beth earned a Certificate of Achievement (CAPP) in Pelvic Health Physical Therapy from the APTA in 2009 and Board Certification as a Women’s Health Clinical Specialist from the ABPTS in 2015.
-Beth has been active in teaching with Marquette’s Physical Therapy program since 2013 when she taught a men’s health course within the pelvic floor continuing education curriculum.
-She also holds an adjunct faculty role, teaching pelvic health to DPT students.
-Beth currently practices on a multidisciplinary team at ProHealth Care in Oconomowoc, WI, providing outpatient therapy for men and women with pelvic floor disorders.
+Beth earned a Certificate of Achievement (CAPP) in Pelvic Health Physical Therapy from the APTA in 2009 and a Board Certification as a Women’s Health Clinical Specialist from the ABPTS in 2015.
+Beth has been active in teaching within Marquette’s Physical Therapy program since 2013 where she holds an adjunct faculty position.
+She annually teaches the pelvic floor content to DPT students as well as teaches an Advanced Elective in Women’s Health at Marquette University.
+In 2013 she authored and taught a men’s health course for professionals within a Pelvic Health Symposium hosted at Marquette University.
+She partnered with an additional author to expand Male Pelvic Health for Rehabilitation Providers to a two-day course in 2023 and it is currently being offered annually.
+Beth currently practices on a multidisciplinary team at ProHealth Care in Oconomowoc, WI, providing outpatient physical therapy for men and women with pelvic floor disorders.
+She also has special interest and additional training within oncology, pregnancy and postpartum, orthopedic conditions of the lumbar spine and pelvic girdle.

 Chuck Schwiesow, DPT CMTPT ATC is a physical therapist at QuadMed in Sussex, Wisconsin where he treats outpatient male pelvic health, orthopedics, and sports medicine.
 He has served as a teaching assistant for the Herman and Wallace Pelvic Rehabilitation Institute and has completed Pelvic Floor YogaTM Teacher Training.
 He is a former NFL Athletic Training intern (Tampa Bay Buccaneers).
 His other clinical interests include trigger point dry needling for pelvic and chronic pain, spinal manipulation, trauma-informed care, and mentorship of underrepresented students of physical therapy.
 Chuck graduated with a B.S. in Athletic Training from UW-La Crosse in 2008 and completed his DPT at Marquette University in 2011.